Auto Loan Calculator

 Create a budget

 Shopping around and getting loan estimates from several lenders can help you find a loan that fits your budget.
 While getting financing through a dealership can be convenient, you could end up paying a higher interest rate because of dealer markups.
 Consider getting quotes from different types of lenders — banks, credit unions and online lenders — to do some comparison shopping.
-Applying for prequalification or preapproval can help.
-Getting prequalified or preapproved isn’t a guarantee you’ll be approved for a loan, but it can give you sense of the loan amount, rate and terms you might be able to get.
+Applying for prequalification or to get preapproved for a car loan can help.
+Getting prequalified for an auto loan or preapproved isn’t a guarantee you’ll get a loan, but it can give you sense of the loan amount, rate and terms you might be able to get.
 Just keep in mind that those loan terms could change once you submit your complete auto loan application.

 If you’re struggling to get approved for a loan, consider finding a co-signer, which may help increase your odds of approval.
-You could also save up for a larger down payment or buy a less expensive car and focus on building your credit in the meantime.
+You could also save up for a larger down payment or buy a less expensive car and work on your credit — see our credit building guide — in the meantime.